nasearle/FSND-P3_Item-Catalog/README.md

 This app requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to run.

-Clone the FSND-P3_Item-Catalog repository to your local machine.
+Clone the FSND-P3_Item-Catalog repository.
 Open a GitBash in the repository and enter the command $ vagrant up.
 When vagrant has finished starting up, enter the command $ vagrant ssh, and then
 $ cd /vagrant.